OrniNoor/CSV-File-Converter/README.md

 # CSV-File-Converter
 CSV-File-Converter is a php project to convert csv files to json and xml format, also xml to json format.
-It can be used as a php project in web technology courses in universities.
+It has been used as a php  project in 3 credit web technology course

 #How to use
 1. Create a database in phpmyadmin, named "file_formatter_db".
 Then import the given sql file in the root folder.